 This course exposes students to an evaluation of play from a historical perspective, and stresses the importance of play in the development of children and its role in the early childhood curriculum.
 The effect of play on the cognitive, social, emotional, and physical development of the child is discussed.
+Students are required to complete formal and/or informal field experiences.

 Prerequisites: CHS299 and nine credits in Early Childhood.